February 25, 1870

-On February 25, 1870, visitors in the Senate galleries burst into applause as Mississippi senator-elect Hiram Revels of Mississippi entered the chamber to take his oath of office.
+On February 25, 1870, visitors in the Senate galleries burst into applause as senator-elect Hiram Revels, a Republican from Mississippi, entered the chamber to take his oath of office.
 Those present knew that they were witnessing an event of great historical significance.
 Revels was about to become the first African American to serve in the Senate.

 Born 42 years earlier to free black parents in Fayetteville, North Carolina, Revels became an educator and minister of the African Methodist Episcopal Church.
 During the Civil War, he helped form regiments of African American soldiers and established schools for freed slaves.
 After the war, Revels moved to Mississippi, where he won election to the state senate.
 In recognition of his hard work and leadership skills, his legislative colleagues elected him to one of Mississippi's vacant U.S. Senate seats as that state prepared to rejoin the Union.